General Terms and Conditions of Business (GTC) of Meerstetter Engineering GmbH

 Data provided by the Buyer is only used by Supplier for fulfilling the order.

-By concluding a purchase contract, the customer consents to receiving newsletters from the supplier.
-The customer can revoke this consent.
+By concluding a purchase contract, the Buyer consents to receiving newsletters from the supplier.
+The Buyer can revoke this consent.

 Both parties shall observe the regulations of data protection and take the appropriate organizational and technical precautions.